dd19o/hello-world/README.md

-# hello-world
+# About myself

-This is a test
+My name is Domen Demsar and I'm currently a senior at FSU, majoring in Computer Science.